luiscs-dev/dbt-lab-stackoverflow/README.md

 ## Set up DBT Cloud

-**DBT** allow us to transform data using SQL.
+**DBT** allows us to transform data using SQL.
 It can be integrated in a CI/CD pipeline and it creates documentation about models.

 It runs over data store in a data warehouse such as BigQuery, Snowflake, Redshift or Databricks.